FFilipUnique/Articles/blog - SDK announce.md

 ## TL;DR

-- An SDK just got published that provides devs with a way to rapidly≥ develop dApps and utilities  for the Unique Network blockchains
+- An SDK just got published that provides devs with a way to rapidly develop dApps and utilities  for the Unique Network blockchains
 - The SDK is a library that uses convenient high-level calls to perform complex operations on the blockchain.
 It uses a REST API to invoke these calls.
 - The SDK forms a stack of technologies:
   - SDK (a JS/TS Library; uses the Rest API)